One of the most common questions we receive in our customer service department is

 What if I can’t fit all of my information on the alert jewelry?:

-- To help you out, a printed ‘fold over’ medical ID wallet card that we designed with you in mind is also included free of charge with all medical orders placed through Sticky Jewelry.
+- To help you out, a printed ‘fold over’ medical ID wallet card that we designed with you in mind is available for just $1 with all medical orders placed through Sticky Jewelry.

 - You can also purchase one of our items that have “see other side” engraved for privacy purposes.